 Collisions and Interactions: A Philosophical Perspective.
 This is a short summary comment delivered at the 1998 London conference on Cultural Attitudes towards Technology and Communication.

 Entranced by Homer and Horace, Eliot and Stephens, Sophocles and Beckett, then reveling in the many styles and genres of historic philosophical writing, then being disciplined into the straitjacket of American academic publishing, I was ready for new modes of writing.
-When I read about fiction writers using non-linear hypertext techniques to disrupt or multiply the narrative line, I wondered what the new kinds of writing might offer to philosophy, and how they would interact with the argumentative line.
-This led to a series of writings on hypertext and argument, and about non-linear ways of writing argumentative and expository prose.
-Then I began to wonder about how digital technology and the web were putting pressure on older practices in scholarship and structures in the university.
-Here are some of the results:
+When I read about fiction writers using non-linear hypertext techniques to disrupt or multiply the narrative line, I wondered what new kinds of writing might be possible in philosophy, and how they would treat the argumentative line.
+This led to a series of writings about hypertext and argument, about non-linear ways of writing argumentative and expository prose.
+Then I began to explore how digital technology and the web were putting pressure on older practices in scholarship and the university.

-Socrates in the Labyrinth This is a long discussion in hypertext form concerning how non-linear writing might function in philosophy and in presenting argument.
-It is followed by a series of smaller essays giving examples of various approaches and formats.
+Socrates in the Labyrinth This is a long discussion in hypertext form concerning how non-linear writing might function in philosophy for presenting argument.
+It is followed by a series of smaller essays providing examples of different approaches and formats.
 The text is under copyright at Eastgate systems, but there is a video of me reading sections of the piece and answering questions about it.

 Ruminations in Mixed Company: Literacy in Print and Hypertext Together.
-A talk on hypertext and argument rhetoric, given at the Open University in Britain in 1998.
-This talk includes an early vision for the Sprawling Places project.
+A talk on hypertext and argument rhetoric, including an early vision for the Sprawling Places project.
 Not all those plans worked out as expected.

 Sprawling Places.
 This is the essay that the previous item talks about.
 Although it's mostly about places and suburbia, the lengthy hypertext also contains some reflections on its own genesis, and there is a discussion of different kinds of linkage and proximity when I make a parallel between the explicit links in hypertexts and the non-architectural links that make suburbs more complex places than they appear at first to be.

-NEW Story/Story is a draft tale about and demonstrating the interweaving of narrative and meta-narrative in story-creation, plus some philosophical reflections on writing and reading.
+Story/Story is a tale about and demonstration of the interweaving of narrative and meta-narrative in story-creation, plus some philosophical reflections on writing and reading.
 It was a dark and stormy night...

-Two papers for the Hypertext08 conference: "Making Revisions Hypervisible" concerns issues that arise when revising hypertexts, and "The Revenge of the Page" studies the way web argumentative hypertexts do not use complex link chains, and whether or not we should give up the ideal of hypertexts that make rhetorical gestures that are accomplished over complex link patterns.
-I don't think so (surprise!) and I make some suggestions about ways of overcoming the bias towards single-link rhetorical moves that I see built into the structure of node-and-link hypertext.
+Two papers for the Hypertext'08 conference: "Making Revisions Hypervisible" concerns issues that arise when revising hypertexts, and "The Revenge of the Page," which studies the way web argumentative hypertexts do not use complex link chains, and whether or not we should give up my hope for hypertexts that make rhetorical gestures accomplished over complex link patterns.
+I don't think we should abandon the dream (surprise!) and I make some suggestions about ways of overcoming the bias towards single-link rhetorical moves that I see built into the web's node-and-link hypertext.
 (Required note: These two papers are (c) ACM 2008.
 These are the author's version of the works.
 They are posted here by permission of the ACM for your personal use.
 Not for redistribution.
 The definitive versions are published in the proceedings of the Hypertext08 conference.)

 Hypertext and Philosophy.
 A set of quotations (mostly from DK) prepared for a class discussion on hypertext, philosophy, and deconstruction.